microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsapp-list.md

 Namespace: microsoft.graph

-List [apps](../resources/teamsapp.md) published in the Microsoft Teams app catalog.This includes apps from the Microsoft Teams store, as well as apps from your organization's app catalog (the tenant app catalog).
-To get apps from your organization's app catalog only, specify `Organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamsapp.md) resource.
+List [apps](../resources/teamsapp.md) published in the Microsoft Teams app catalog.
+This includes apps from the Microsoft Teams store, as well as apps from your organization's app catalog (the tenant app catalog).
+To get apps from your organization's app catalog only, specify `Organization` as the **distributionMethod** in the [teamsApp](../resources/teamsapp.md) resource.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions_reference).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 > **Note:** Only global administrators can call this API.